whitepony97/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am an undergraduate from School of Optics and Electronic Information (OEI) of Huazhong University of Science and Technology (HUST).
-I am mainly interested in digital integrated circuit design.
+&emsp;I am studying in the school of optics and electronic information (OEI) of huazhong university of science and technology (HUST).
+I am a senior undergraduate majoring in integrated circuit design and integrated system.The core courses of study are as follows:

+- CMOS Analog Integrated Circuit
+- Fundamentals of Digital Integrated Circuit
+- Verilog HDL and Design of Digital System
+- CMOS RF IC
+- Principles of Computer Organization
+- Processor Architecture
+- Digital Signal Processing
+- Physics of Semiconductor Devices

+&emsp;At present, I have been recommended to Academy for Engineering and Technology, Fudan University (FAET) to study for a master's degree in computer science.
+I will join the Custom Intelligent Hardware Laboratory(CIH Lab) in February 2020, where I will learn AI chip design for robots supervised by Prof.Chixiao Chen.

+&emsp;Welcome to my personal homepage!